abasseville/PredAlgoBC/README.md

 # PredAlgoBC

-PredAlgoBC is a MSCA-funded project for the search of biomarkers for breast cancer therapy.
+PredAlgoBC is a Marie Skłodowska-Curie Actions-funded project (Horizon H2020) for the search of biomarkers for breast cancer therapy.

 **WP1**: Implementation of a pipeline for cross-platform normalization between microarray and RNA-seq.
 We used TCGA data as an example since it provides paired samples with both microarray and RNA-seq data